Benndot/NHL-API-WebApp/ReadMe.md

 "/check": Simple response that tells you that the app is up and running on port ___ (whichever port has been selected)

-### /data pages:
+"/frame": A basic page messing with html iframes

-"/hockey" (POST): Name will be changed soon as it's too general.
-Takes a player name query string and applies it to the NHL APIs player search function.
+### /data route pages:

-I then take the response list and break it up into each element, and extract the player information from within.
-Eventually, I will figure out how to display all of this information in whole on a dynamic webpage sent back to the user in response.
+"/player_search" (POST): Takes an input of a text box and applies that string to the NHL APIs player search function.
+A list of players matching that key-word is then returned, which is picked apart and rearranged into a more nicely presented string of data for each entry entry.
+That list of data strings is then inserted into a dynamic webpage and is sent back to the user.